Incident DetailsCause of Death:

-When they knocked and did not receive an answer, they identified themselves and entered the dark house.
+When they knocked on the rear door and did not receive an answer, they identified themselves before entering the dark house.
 The suspect opened fire with a rifle, striking one of the deputies in the chest, seriously wounding him.

 Sergeant Lampe was then struck several times and died of his chest wounds at Henry County Memorial Hospital.